bytecodealliance/regalloc2/doc/DESIGN.md

 assignments.

-To merge two bundles, we traverse over both their sorted liverange lists at once, checking for overlaps.
-Note that we can do this without pointer-chasing to the liverange data; the (from, to) range is in the liverange list itself.
+To merge two bundles, we traverse over both their sorted liverange vectors at once, checking for overlaps.
+Note that we can do this without pointer-chasing to the liverange data; the (from, to) range is in the liverange vector itself.

 We also check whether the merged bundle would have conflicting requirements (see below for more on requirements).
 We do a coarse